dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-ExtendedResult.md

 **Return Value**

-The type of the extended barcode result.
+A [`EnumExtendedBarcodeResultType`]({{ site.dcv_enumerations }}barcode-reader/extended-barcode-result-type.html?lang=android) item representing the extended barcode result type.

 ### getDeformation

-Get the deformation level of the barcode zone.
+Returns the degree of deformation or distortion of the decoded barcode.

 ```java
 int getDeformation();